eberban/eberban/books/refgram/src/concepts/time.md

 (For the following explanations we'll consider it is the present)

-## How a simple sentence work?
+## How does a simple sentence work?
 ```
 mian buri meon
 cat  eat  apple
 ```

-This sentence is only true if there is an overlap between those 3 events:
+This sentence is only true if there is an overlap between the following three
+events:

 - a cat X exists
 - an apple Y exists
 - X eats Y

-This overlapping time span must itself overlap with the initial time span (present)
+This overlapping time span must itself overlap with the initial time span (present).

 ## Possible / Necessary?
-Tenses used in sentence each have 2 variants: possible and necessary.
+Tenses have two variants: possible and necessary.

-Possible means that there exist at least 1 time line in which the event occurs.
+Possible means that there exists at least one timeline in which the event occurs.

-Necessary means that it must occurs in all timelines.
+Necessary means that it must occur in all timelines.

 ## How to use tenses in a sentence?
-Tense predicates express that some proposition occurs in relation with the outer sentence __overlapping span__ (the time span that is part of the time span of all events), that we'll write as C for "context".
+Tense predicates express that some proposition occurs in relation with the outer sentence AKA __overlapping span__ (the time span that is part of the time span of all events), that we'll write as C for "context".

 The tenses are: